Sweetener Is Toxic To Fruit Flies

-It’s not every day that the results of a sixth grader’s science fair project end up in a peer-reviewed journal article.
-But earlier this week, a research team at Drexel University published a study in PLoS One that was the brainchild of a 12-year-old (DOI: 10.1371/journal.pone.0098949).
+It’s not every day that the results of a sixth-grader’s science fair project end up in a peer-reviewed journal article.
+But earlier this month, a research team at Drexel University published a study in PLoS One that was the brainchild of a 12-year-old (DOI: 10.1371/journal.pone.0098949).

-The discovery wouldn’t have been possible without Simon D. Kaschock-Marenda, who approached his dad three years ago to pitch an idea.
-Knowing that his dad was a neurobiologist at Drexel with access to a supply of fruit flies, the sixth grader proposed a science fair project: He wanted to feed a variety of sugars and sweeteners to flies and see how the insects fared.
+The discovery wouldn’t have been possible without Simon D. Kaschock-Marenda, who went to his dad three years ago to pitch an idea.
+Knowing that his father was a neurobiologist at Drexel with access to a supply of fruit flies, the sixth-grader proposed a science fair project: He wanted to feed a variety of sugars and sweeteners to flies and see how the insects fared.

 One of the sweeteners father and son purchased from the supermarket for testing was Truvia, made by Minneapolis-based Cargill.
 The pair mixed that sweetener and a number of others with Drosophila food, put each in a container with adult fruit flies, and waited.